 Working capital loan: Under the working capital loan, a range of loans are disbursed to MSMEs to give impetus to their growth, these include:

-Ques.2.
-How can a promising entrepreneur obtain loan from MSME?
+Q. How can I get a loan from NSIC?

 Ans.
 To apply for a loan under NSIC, an applicant is required to visit the official website of NSIC to download the application form for Bank Credit Facilitation Scheme and can visit the nearest bank branch and submit the application form along with required documents.

 Ans: NSIC certificate or registration helps to promote MSMEs by offering Single Point Registration for Government purchase and credit rating scheme for small industries.